max-kravchenko/ethTokenExplorer/README.md

 ```
 $ npm start
 ```
-4. Open localhost:3000 and add the wallet address after the dash and view the balance in the browser.
+4. The localhost:3000 with default wallet address will open and demonstrate the balances.
+You can change the address to view different wallets.
 ```
 Example: http://localhost:3000/0xA145ac099E3d2e9781C9c848249E2e6b256b030D
 ```